THUNLP-MT/ActiView/README.md

 bash eval_script/run_qwen2vl_mix.sh 0,1,2,3 ../asset path_to_qwen2vl > qwen_mix.log 2>&1 &
 ```

-_These are temporal scripts and will be updated soon.
+_ 🚧 These are temporal scripts and will be updated soon.
 If you find the scripts does not working properly, please raise issues in this repo._

 Sample outputs are provided in **results** dir.